 Lora from Explore with Lora

 Rio Dulce, translating directly to ‘sweet river’, is one of the most overlooked destinations in Guatemala.
 I hadn’t planned to visit Rio Dulce on my original itinerary but ended up there on my way to Honduras, and fell in love with the area.

 The best way to experience Rio Dulce is to stay at one of the eco-lodges located on the bank of the river.
 Getting there is easier than it sounds.
 You just take a bus to the town of Lanquin (I caught a bus from Semuc Champey), and from the main dock, locals will bring you to your lodge via a small boat for just a couple of dollars.

 As soon as the boat turned into the river I knew I had made the right decision coming here.
 The river is lush and full of life.
 In fact, the eco-lodge I stayed at, Dreamcatchers, was set in a Howler Monkey Preserve.
 It was modern and clean, yet felt like you were in the middle of the jungle.
-For just Q 92 (US 12)/a night, this lodge is excellent value.

 Aside from spotting wildlife, in the surrounding area, you can also visit canyons and hot spring waterfalls.
 For any nature lover, Rio Dulce is a paradise, and just another reason to fall in love with Guatemala.